Ralph L. Sacco: Career

-In 2007, Sacco was hired as chairman of the department of neurology at the University of Miami's Leonard M. Miller School of Medicine.
-While serving as the Olemberg Family Chair in Neurological Diseases at the Leonard M. Miller School of Medicine and chief of the neurology service at Jackson Memorial Hospital, Sacco became the first neurologist to be named president of the American Heart Association.
+In 2007, Sacco was hired as chairman of the department of neurology at the University of Miami's Miller School of Medicine.
+While serving as the Olemberg Family Chair in Neurological Diseases at the Miller School of Medicine and chief of the neurology service at Jackson Memorial Hospital, Sacco became the first neurologist to be named president of the American Heart Association.
 Upon completing his term, Sacco was honored by the University of Miami with the 2015 Provost’s Award for Scholarly Activity and appointed Executive Director of the Evelyn F. McKnight Brain Institute.
 In this role, he oversaw the Florida Puerto Rico Collaboration to Reduce Stroke Disparities and was a co-investigator of multiple other NIH grants.
 By 2017, he became the first former AHA president to become president of the American Academy of Neurology.

 In recognition of his academic achievements, Sacco was elected a member of the National Academy of Medicine and honored with Boston University's 2019 Distinguished Alumni Award.

-During the COVID-19 pandemic in North America, Sacco was named editor-in-chief of the Stroke journal replacing Marc Fisher.
+During the COVID-19 pandemic in North America, Sacco was named editor-in-chief of the Stroke journal.
 He was also the inaugural recipient of the Edgar J. Kenton III Lecture Award from the American Stroke Association.

 Personal life

-Sacco lived with his partner, pharmacist Scott Dutcher, on Miami Beach.
+Sacco lived with his partner, pharmacist Scott Dutcher, in Miami Beach, Florida.

+Death

-He died of a glioblastoma in 2023 at age 65.
+Sacco died of glioblastoma on January 17, 2023, in Long Island, New York, at age 65.